MorisRand/Allure-Ansible-role/README.md

 [Allure](http://allure.qatools.ru/) is a service for representing results of test written in different languages and testing frameworks in pleasant web-based view.

-This roles does a number of things to deploy such service:
+This roles does a number of things to deploy such a service:
 - Sets up a directory where results of tests would be transferred via SFTP.
   The destination directory is **chrooted**, so running the role would make neccessary changes to your `/etc/ssh/sshd_config`.